 - Keep them safe from harming or endangering themselves.

 - Help them connect to resources.

 - Follow up with your patient after determining they are at risk.

-- Health care providers can help prevent suicide when they understand the risk factors and use evidence-based treatments and therapies.
+- Healthcare providers can help prevent suicide when they understand the risk factors and use evidence‑based treatments and use evidence-based treatments nad therapies.